Online Social Networks: Threats and Solutions: Solutions

-\paragraph{Spammer Detection.} Many researchers have recently proposed solutions for spammer detection in online social networks~\cite{benevenuto2009detecting,debarr,wang,stringhini,lee,aggarwal2013detection,bhatcommunity}.
-In 2009, Benevenuto et al.~\cite{benevenuto2009detecting} offered algorithms for detecting video spammers, which succeeded in identifying spammers among YouTube~\cite{youtube} users.
-In 2010, De-Barr and Wechsler~\cite{debarr} used the graph centrality measure to predict whether a user is likely to send spam messages.
+\paragraph{Spammer Detection.} Many researchers have recently proposed solutions for spammer detection in \s{OSNs. } In 2009, Benevenuto et al.~\cite{benevenuto2009detecting} offered algorithms for detecting video spammers which succeeded in identifying spammers among YouTube~\cite{youtube} users.
+In 2010, \s{DeBarr} and Wechsler~\cite{debarr} used the graph centrality measure to predict \s{if} a user is likely to send spam messages.
 Wang~\cite{wang} proposed a method to classify spammers on Twitter by using content and social network graph properties.
-Stringhini et al.~\cite{stringhini} created more than 300 fake profiles (also referred as ``honey-profiles'') on three online social networks sites, Twitter, Facebook, and MySpace, and successfully identified spammers who sent spam messages to the fake profiles.
+Stringhini et al.~\cite{stringhini} created more than 300 fake profiles (also referred \s{to} as ``honey-profiles'') \s{on Twitter}, Facebook, and MySpace and successfully identified spammers who sent spam messages to the fake profiles.
 Lee et al.~\cite{lee} also presented a method for detecting social spammers of different types by using honeypots combined with machine learning algorithms.
-In 2013, Aggarwal et al.~\cite{aggarwal2013detection} presented machine learning algorithms for detecting various type of spammers in Foursquare~\cite{foursquare}.
-Recently, Bhat and Abulaish~\cite{bhatcommunity} introduced a community-based framework to identify OSN spammers.
+In 2013, Aggarwal et al.~\cite{aggarwal2013detection} presented machine learning algorithms for detecting various type of spammers in Foursquare.
+Recently, Bhat and Abulaish~\cite{bhatcommunity} introduced a community-based framework to identify OSN spammers. \s{Also, Verma et al.~\cite{verma2014} presented a survey which reviews existing techniques for detecting spam users on Twitter.}

 \paragraph{Cloned Profile Detection.} In 2011, Kontaxis et al.~\cite{kontaxis} proposed a methodology for detecting social network profile cloning.
-They designed and implemented a prototype which can be employed by users to investigate whether users have fallen victim to clone attacks.
-In 2013, Shan et al.~\cite{shan2013enhancing} presented the CloneSpotter which can be deployed into the OSN infrastructure and detect cloning attacks by using various users' data records, such as a user's login IP records, which are available to the OSN operator.
+They designed and implemented a prototype which can be employed to investigate \s{whether or not} users have fallen victim to clone attacks.
+In 2013, Shan et al.~\cite{shan2013enhancing} presented the CloneSpotter which can be deployed into the OSN infrastructure and \s{can} detect cloning attacks by using users' data records, such as a user's login IP records that are available to the OSN operator.

-\paragraph{Socware Detection.} In the last few years a number of studies have tried to better understand and identify socware.
-In 2012, Rahman et al.~\cite{rahman2012efficient} presented the MyPageKeeper Facebook application which aims to protect Facebook users from damaging posts on the user's timeline.
-Rahman et al. also presented the Facebook’s Rigorous Application Evaluator (FRAppE) for detecting malicious applications on Facebook~\cite{rahman2012frappe}.
-In 2013, Huang et al.~\cite{huang2013analysis} studied the socware ecosystem and discovered several insights about socware propagation characteristics that can assist in future research on the detection and prevention of socware propagation.